 “The first time I took them to the grocery store, they ran around wildly,” their father said.
 “They were overwhelmed by choices.”

 Compared to the average Russian, he said, the children were well fed.
 By American standards, they were undernourished.
 Natalie, now 6, and Maria, 5, had rickets.
 Their muscles were underdeveloped, and they lacked coordination.
 They needed good food and sunshine and play.

-“For a long time, the girls would run and then fall down, just fall down,” Lochray said, watching Natalie ride a bicycle in circles around the garage.
+“For a long time, the girls would run and then fall, just fall,” Lochray said, watching Natalie ride a bicycle in circles around the garage.

 The children seem to have adapted completely to their new home, but Lochray isn’t sure how deeply they were scarred by the neglect they suffered in Russia.
 He doesn’t know much about their lives before the orphanage.
 He had read court records that said the children lived in a filthy, insect-infested home, where they were seldom fed and often left alone.
 Andrew was the parent then, watching out for his two sisters.

 It helped that Lochray spoke Russian.
 He used the language exclusively with the children for the first two months.
 Then he started saying simple things in English.
 Wash your hands.
 Flush the toilet.
 Time for bed.
 Today the children speak English flawlessly, without a trace of an accent.
 Just a few Russian words have stuck, such as “chi” for tea and “babushka” for grandma.
 They don’t want to admit in front of strangers that they still can speak Russian.
 They pretend not to remember the Russian words for cat, dog, and doll.